labgrid-project/labgrid/doc/getting_started.rst

 #.
 Adapt the ``ExecStart`` paths of the service files to the respective Python
    virtual environments of the coordinator and exporter.
 #.
 Create the coordinator configuration file referenced in the ``ExecStart``
-   option of the :file:`systemd-coordinator.service` file by using :file:`.crossbar/config.yaml` as a starting point.
+   option of the :file:`labgrid-coordinator.service` file by using :file:`.crossbar/config.yaml` as a starting point.
 You most likely want to make sure that the ``workdir`` option matches the path given via the ``--cbdir`` option in the service file; see